Install with Docker

 The image for the latest stable version of Kresus can be downloaded through

 the Docker hub.
-This is the image called bnjbvr/kresus
+This is the image called bnjbvr/kresus.

 You can also build it yourself.
-You will need nodejs
+You will need nodejs (preferably LTS version

-to build the image from scratch.
+or later) and npm to build the image from scratch.

 git clone https://framagit.org/kresusapp/kresus && cd kresus